 SEresDE A SummarizedExperiment class object.
+Output from DEanalysisGlobal()

+(see Examples).

+$A\ vector\ of\ integers\ where\ each\ integer\ indicates\ a\ column\ of\ Summarized \texttt{Experiment::rowData} (SEC) and the second of\ SEC in the second of$ with >0 values (see Details).

-Output from DEanalysisGlobal() (see Examples).
-ColumnsCriteria A vector of integers where each integer indicates a column of SummarizedExperiment::rowData(SE These columns should either contain only binary values, or may contain other numerical value, in which case extracted outputs from SEresDE will be those with >0 values (see Details).
+These columns should either contain only binary values, or may contain other numerical value, in which case extracted outputs from SEresDE will be those diff" (see Details).

 Set.Operation A character.
-The user must choose between "union" (default), "intersect", "set- diff" (see Details).
+The user must choose between "union" (default), "intersect", "set-

 Save.SubData TRUE or FALSE or a Character.
 FALSE as default.
-If TRUE, two csv files (see Value) will be saved in the folder "2_SupervisedAnalysis_Name.folder.DE" (see DEanalysisGlobal()).
+If TRUE, two csv files (see

+Value) will be saved in the folder "2_SupervisedAnalysis_Name.folder.DE"

+(see DEanalysisGlobal()).

+24 DEanalysisSubData

-- If Set.Operation="union" then the rows extracted from the different datasets included in SEresDE are those such that the sum of the selected columns of SummarizedExperiment::rowData(SEresDE) by ColumnsCriteria is >0.
-For example, the selected genes can be those DE at least at t1 or t2 (versus the reference time t0). - If Set.Operation="intersect" then the rows extracted from the different datasets included in SEresDE are those such that the product of the selected columns of SummarizedExperiment::rowData(SEresDE by ColumnsCriteria is >0.
+• If Set.Operation="union" then the rows extracted from the different datasets included in SEresDE are those such that the sum of the selected columns of SummarizedExperiment::rowData(SEresDE) by ColumnsCriteria is >0.
+For example, the selected genes can be those DE at least at t1 or t2 (versus the reference time t0).

+- If Set.Operation="intersect" then the rows extracted from the different datasets included in SEresDE are those such that the product of the selected columns of SummarizedExperiment::rowData(SEresDE by ColumnsCriteria is >0.
 For example, the selected genes can be those DE at times t1 and t2 (versus the reference time t0). - If Set.Operation="setdiff" then the rows extracted from the different datasets included in SEresDE are those such that only one element of the selected columns of SummarizedExperiment::rowData(SEreby ColumnsCriteria is >0.
 For example, the selected genes can be those DE at times t1 only and at times t2 only (versus the reference time t0).